crystalfontz/Userspace-Arduino/i2c/specifications.md

 # I2C Specifications

 The I2C0 lines in Userspace Arduino are shared with the OLED on CFA10036.
-That means that any I2C devices with address xx wont work when connected to the lines.
+That means that any I2C devices with address 50 wont work when connected to the lines.

 ### Pinout Table